Evoke Motorcycles: Production

 In 2016, Evoke Motorcycles partnered with a division of Foxconn, to mass-produce their Urban S in Yizhuang, China.
 Evoke also have a deal with the SDI division of Samsung to supply battery cells.
 The Urban S is available to preorder as of 2017.

-There are currently distributors for China, France, Austria, Hungary. and the United Kingdom so consumers will be able to buy an Evoke Electric Motorcycle in these countries in the coming months.
-More countries are expected to have bikes available from early 2018.
+There are currently distributors for China and Turkey.
+Other distributors in other countries stopped to work with Evoke Motorcycles.
+The situation is unclear for now.

 MyEvoke

-MyEvoke is a new concept of riding a motorcycle without buying one.
-The user pays an initial deposit for an Urban S then a monthly subscription.
+MyEvoke was a concept of riding a motorcycle without buying one, but the concept was abandoned.
+The user would pay an initial deposit for an Urban S then a monthly subscription.
 When the rider is running low on battery charge, they ride the bike to a swap station and swap the bike for a fresh one.
 This removes the hassle of charging, maintaining and insuring a motorcycle.
 The MyEvoke service will initially be released in Beijing then expand to other cities across China and Europe.